nirm03/SublimeLinter-clang/README.md

 SublimeLinter-clang
 =========================

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [clang](http://clang.llvm.org/).
-It will be used with files that have the C/C++/C Improved syntax.
+It will be used with files that have the C/C Improved/C++ syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).